 Actions that Sea Port is Undertaking

-Sea Port is increasingly sourcing from Black Tiger Prawn processors that achieved BAP (Best Aquaculture Practices) one star and from farms that are moving toward two and three star certifications.
-Sea Port also sources from smaller artisanal family shrimp farmers and by doing so economically helps improve their lives.
+Sea Port is increasingly sourcing from Black Tiger Prawn farms that have achieved BAP (Best Aquaculture Practices) two star certification and from farms that are moving toward similar sustainability certification schemes.
+Sea Port also sources from smaller artisanal family shrimp farmers and by doing so economically helps improve their lives enabling them to move forward to improve their farming practices.
 Sea Port is a Governing Member of the Global Aquaculture Alliance and as such has helped support the advancement of sustainable shrimp aquaculture on a worldwide basis and as a member of the NFI Shrimp Council has promoted the consumption of responsibly farmed shrimp as part of a diverse seafood diet (shrimp is the #1 consumed seafood in the U.S.).
-Sea Port believes that, in aggregate, choosing from a diverse variety of seafood is better for sustaining the world’s seafood resources and that Farmed Black Tiger Shrimp should be a part of this variety.
+Sea Port believes that, in aggregate, choosing from a diverse variety of seafood is better for sustaining the world’s seafood resources and that Farmed Black Tiger Prawns should be a part of this variety.